Louise-Ryan/GPCR-QC/README.md

 <a id ="installing-deeptmhmm"></a>
 ## 🛠️ Installing DeepTMHMM

+**Licensing note:** Please refer to the official DeepTMHMM documentation for licensing details.

-Official instructions to install deepTMHMM locally can be found here: https://dtu.biolib.com/DeepTMHMM/
+**Official instructions to install deepTMHMM locally can be found here:**

+https://dtu.biolib.com/DeepTMHMM/

-The following guide is also useful for troubleshooting installation: https://www.polarmicrobes.org/local-installation-of-deeptmhmm/
+**The following guide is also useful for troubleshooting installation:**

+https://www.polarmicrobes.org/local-installation-of-deeptmhmm/

-<b>Configuring DeepTMHMM to be run from Any Directory (Optional):</b>
+**Configuring DeepTMHMM to be run from any directory (Optional):**

 By default, this script should be run from the DeepTMHMM installation directory because it calls `predict.py` directly, which expects to find the required DeepTMHMM files in the current directory.
 To run the script from any location, you can create a wrapper script and add it to your system PATH, as described below: